front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Wishlist Provider

+By doing so, we have unified some queries related to the wishlist moved them to the provider.
+If you use this feature or have overridden related components, we highly recommend you to update them.
+Leveraging the wishlist provider instead of querying the data directly reduces the number of client / server requests and make your application more performant.

 In this release we have implemented a [wishlist provider](/docs/reference/wishlist-provider) to unify and optimise some queries related to the wishlist.
-As a result a number of Graph QL queries and fragments have been deprecated.
-It is highly recommended you switch to using the wishlist provider for the functionalities it provided instead of relying on querying the data directly.
-This will also help reduce the number of requests you do to the server (like in the case of checking if a product is in wishlist).
-We have also updated the `withIsProductInWishlist` HOC to use the provider so continuing to use it is ok.
+As a result a number of Graph QL queries and fragments have been deprecated or moved to the provider.
+If you use this feature or have overridden related components, we highly recommend you to update them.
+Leveraging the wishlist provider instead of querying the data directly reduces the number of client / server requests and make your application more performant.

 Deprecated queries/fragments: